 In spas, seaweed usually comes in the form of micronized algae, which delivers minerals in more concentrated forms.
 The benefits of seaweed are many: it revitalizes cells, which has a powerful anti-aging effect; it is anti-inflammatory, which is especially good for sensitive skin; and it helps hydrate and moisturize skin.

 But seaweed also stimulates the body's metabolism, which accelerates the body's own detoxification process.
 That's why it features in hydrotherapy baths, body wraps, and cellulite treatments.
-Some people dismiss the whole notion of treatments that support detoxification, but I will never forget getting a seaweed hydrotherapy bath that stimulated my lymphatic system after a night with too much rich food and wine.
+Some people dismiss the whole notion of treatments that support detoxification, but it can help stimulate the lymphatic system after a night with too much rich food and wine.

 You are likely to find many seaweed-based facials and body treatment at spas, particularly when they are located by the ocean.
 Every spa like a line that helps tell its story.
 For instance, OH!
 Spa at The Ocean House at Watch Hill in Rhode Island carries Phytomer and Osea, both made with marine ingredients.

 France is known for its "sea spas" which offer thalassotherapy, the therapeutic use of seawater.
 Located along the coast of Britanny and the French Riviera, thalassotherapy spas are part of the European tradition of going to spas to restore and maintain your health.
 With seawater-filled Olympic-sized pools and body wraps with real seaweed, The Sofitel Thalassa Quiberon in Brittany is the world’s largest thalassotherapy center.
 There really isn't anything like it in America.
 Here we bypass the seawater and get our seaweed in micronized algae form, applied to the body through various products.